C4Q/AC-Android/cohort_5.4/unit_04/04_23_class_whiteboarding_practice.md

 ## Exercises

 Look through the [Technical Knowledge checklist here](https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/cohort_5.4/unit_04/04_00_oh_the_topics_youll_know.md).
-For every topic, write 2-to-4 sentences describing in your own words your understanding of the topics.
+For every topic, write 2-to-4 sentences describing in your own words your understanding of the topics, as if you were explaining the concept to a Junior High School student.